 As a blogger, trying to achieve first page of results in Google is the ultimate dream.
-According to statistics, 75% of searchers never go any further than the first page results with 30% of visitors clicking on the first link.
+According to statistics from 2017, 75% of searchers never go any further than the first page results with 30% of visitors clicking on the first link.
 In short, if you’re not on the first page of results, you’re missing out on huge amounts of traffic.

 Naturally, Google advocates longer pieces of content – as detailed content helps users with the query they are searching for.
 Backlinko found that pages ranking on page 1 had an average of nearly 1900 words!
 Effectively, any blog post under 500 words is going to be less effective and attractive to search engines than long-form content.